Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

  raw_input('Press key to exit\n')

 We do this to prevent the command line on windows from closing immediately.
-On the RED Brick there won't be any user interaction, so you need to remove this line.
+On the RED Brick there won't be any user interaction.
+We want the program to print the measured temperature one time and end the program afterwards.
+So we need to remove this line.

 `Download (example_simple_red.py) <https://github.com/Tinkerforge/doc/TODO/example_simple_red.py>`__